m2osw/ipmgr/conf/README-zones.md

     /etc/ipmgr/zones/example.net.conf
     /etc/ipmgr/zones/example.org.conf

+### Special Sections

+The configuration files support a few special sections.

+The `[variables]` can be used to define named values that you can then reuse throughout your configuration files.
+See the documentation above for more details.

+A section that starts with "global-" such as `[global-txt-fields]` can be used to manually defined a `TXT` field without a sub-domain name.
+This is useful for special verification of your domain name (sp1, google, etc.)

+    [global-txt-field]
+    txt=google-site-verification=123
+    ttl=30m

+Note: You can only have one txt=... field in a section.
+To insert multiple TXT field within one section, you can separate each field with the " +++ " separator (including the spaces, but not the quotes).
+For example:

+    [global-section]
+    txt=first=field +++ second=field +++ third=field

+defines three separate `TXT` fields: `first`, `second`, and `third`.

 ### Quick Review of Available Parameters

 Here is an example file for a domain named `example.com`.
 Each variable